CSbyGB/pentips/writeups/HTB-updown.md

 Requests/sec.: 287.9641
 ```

-- let's add the subdomain in our hosts we get a 403 here
+- Let's add the subdomain in our hosts we get a 403 here

 ### Gobuster